Data Security

 Data classification is a vital part of an enterprise data security policy.
 For many organizations, their data is their most valuable asset since customer information, intellectual property, and other sensitive data is what enables them to differentiate themselves and compete effectively in the marketplace.

 Data sensitivity is one of the most important ways in which an organization can classify data.
 Classifying data by sensitivity enables an organization to determine the level of protection that a particular piece of data requires.
+Each data type is assigned a sensitivity level based on its potential impact and the required protection measures.

 Many organizations adopt a simple three-tier data sensitivity classification system: